 There are several diagrammatic methods that can be used to interpret this expression.
 One of the simplest is to plot the photon energies on an atomic energy-level diagram.
 This method displays the conditions under which each contribution can become resonant.
 The results of such an analysis gives exactly the same diagrams displayed in Fig. 3.6.3.
-Equation (3.6.24) can also be understood in terms of a diagrammatic approach introduced by Ward (1965).
+Eq.
+(3.6.24) can also be understood in terms of a diagrammatic approach introduced by Ward (1965).

-3.7.
-Density Matrix Calculation of the Third-Order Susceptibility where the commutator can be represented explicitly as
+3.7 Density Matrix Calculation of the Third-Order Susceptibility where the commutator can be represented explicitly as

+We now turn to the calculation of the third-order susceptibility.
 The third-order correction to the density matrix is given by the perturbation expansion of Eq.
 (3.4.16) as